Topic Tuesday: Holidays

 - Remember what is important – The holidays are a time to be still and remember what is truly important.
 While you should work to continue to eat and move your body in ways that feel good, keep in mind that food is never just about the nutrients.
 It is also about the experience of eating, whether enjoying holiday treats at your yearly Christmas party or making a family favorite recipe.
 My family still makes my grandmother’s gingerbread cookie recipe and the holidays wouldn’t be the same without them.

-I hope that each of you find joy and peace in the coming weeks as we end 2017.
+I hope that each of you find joy and peace in the coming weeks.
 Use the skills you have learned throughout your recovery process and support systems near or far to help you have a wonderful holiday season.

 About the Author